Crypto Regulation in Limbo as US Senate Delays CLARITY Act Again

 Highlights

-The US crypto industry’s wait for clear regulations is set to continue as the Senate has once again delayed the CLARITY Act markup hearing.
-As per the latest reports, the market structure is likely to be postponed until late February or March.
+The US crypto industry is poised to further wait for clear regulations as the Senate has once again delayed the CLARITY Act markup hearing.
+The latest reports suggest that the market structure bill is likely to be postponed until late February or March.

 Notably, this CLARITY Act delay comes amid the ongoing debate between lawmakers, industry leaders, and other major players.
 The move fuels uncertainty over the potential passage of the market structure bill and its effect on the broader crypto market.